7 Best Left Handed Acoustic Guitars (Beginner & Intermediate)

 Get The Best Price

-This guitar from Fender’s Classic Design series represent exceptional value for money, with features usually reserved for much more expensive instruments.
+This guitar from Fender’s Classic Design series represents exceptional value for money, with features usually reserved for much more expensive instruments.

 For example, it features a solid wood top for improved sound quality (scroll to the end of this page for info), smooth rolled fret edges, scalloped internal x-bracing for increased bass response, and a beginner-friendly slim neck shape.